denten-books/plain-text/2-device.md

 as logical constructs, not necessarily physical ones.
 It is impossible however to dissociate the implementation from the idea.
 The historian Thomas Haigh wrote that the Turing machine "abstracts away from the complexity of real computer architectures."
-It appeals to the theorist precisely because it is a theory.
+It appeals to the theorist because it is a theory.
 Haigh notes also that "hardware and software" are interchangeable to the theorist, but not to the historian" [@haigh_actually_2014].
 In his 1937 review of Turing's "On Computable Numbers" paper, Alonzo Church, the American